BRAVIN842/phase3-week-3-codechallenge/README.md

 2. pipenv shell
 3. Inside the shell run - pip install sqlalchemy

+Use the command python seed.py to see the code work.

 This a restaurant example with some main files it returns:

 1. Name of the customer